February 21, 2017 ~ Shabbat MISHPATIM. NAWAH/SABA.

 beautiful pizmonim as well as the editor of Siddur 'Shabbat Shalom' and Mahzor

 'Shelom Yerushalayim' (Rosh Hashana, Yom Kippur, Sukkot).
-Albeg departed from
+Albeg was

 The cantors at Ahaba VeAhva